CommandDash/commanddash/README.md

 command: `FlutterGPT Create: Code from Blueprint`

-#### 5. **Create Responsive Widget from Code**
+#### 5. **Create Web and Tablet Counterparts**

-Create responsive widgets from code.
+Create Web and Tablet widgets from mobile code.
 Write the mobile code and let the AI do the rest. i.e create the tablet and web code.

-#### 6. **Create Responsive Widget from description**
+#### 6. **Create Web and Tablet Counterpart from description**

-Create responsive widgets from description.
+Create Mobile, Web and Tablet widgets from description.
 Select a folder and write the description.
 The AI will create the code for you. i.e. create the mobile, tablet and web code and a selector file to choose the right code.

 ### 🛠️ Refactor